 Well behaved dogs are allowed on site providing they are kept on a lead, naturally this includes assistance dogs.

 A large print version of the program can be obtained (printed on request) at the Crew Tent.
 If anyone needs print on coloured paper for dyslexia (size A4), we can print on your own paper on request.

-If you have a specific need to be very close to WCs or the venues, please book in ether Zone “H reserved” if you require electric hookup or “F reserved” if you don’t
+If you have a specific need to be very close to WCs or the venues, please book in ether zone reserved for this or contact us for more information.

 Electric wheelchair and scooter recharging

 There will be sockets available in the Newark Pavilion.
 You may also charge while attending events in the Cedric Ford Pavilion, but please not in the lobby, and be aware of creating a trip hazard for others.
 You have priority over people who want to recharge phones etc.

 If you are unable to find somewhere suitable, please ask for assistance from a member of Crew or call 01444 390395.